AIM3-RUC/VideoIC/data/README.md

 Attribute | Meaning
 --- | ---
-cid | the only identification of the comments file title  | the title of a video shown on the bilibili website duration | the duration of a video (in seconds) total_danmaku  | the number of comments we got of a video
+cid | the only identification of the comments on the bilibili website title  | the title of a video shown on the bilibili website duration | the duration of a video (in seconds) total_danmaku  | the number of comments we got of a video